Lehrasib786/Lehrasib786/README.md

 - 👀 I’m interested in innovation
 - 🌱 I’m currently learning Textile Engineering and technology
 - 💞️ I’m looking to perform highly appreciated tasks
-- 📫 How to reach me through my email also
+- 📫 You can approach  me through my email also
 -  mlehrasibkhan786@gmail.com